FuzzDOT/FuzzDOT/README.md

 - 👋 Hi, I’m @FuzzDOT
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in medicine
-- 🌱 I’m currently learning filmmaking
+- 🌱 I’m currently learning film production
 - 💞️ I’m looking to collaborate on nothing...
-- 📫 How to reach me: please dont

 <!---
 FuzzDOT/FuzzDOT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.